RedSkiesReaperr/notion-igdb-autocomplete/README.md

     cp ./example.env .env
     ```

+2.
+    >**If you start from scratch**: Duplicate the [Notion template](https://plant-pantry-77c.notion.site/Automated-video-games-library-c833cb560feb4b82935a310e508d34c2?pvs=4) and go to step 4
+    >
+    >**If you already have a Notion database**: Continue to step 3

-2. Create a Notion database (or configure an already existing one) with the following properties:
+3. Create a Notion database (or configure an already existing one) with the following properties:
     - Title:
         - Name: Title
         - Type: Title